 Where I go for Astrophotography

-I photograph from my back yard 28 miles south of Washington D.C. and from a farm 7 miles south southeast of Blueknob State Park, PA.
+I photograph from my back yard 28 miles south of Washington D.C., from a farm 7 miles south southeast of Blueknob State Park, PA;

 The scale on the Stafford clear sky map measures 180 miles wide by 240 miles high, even though the image appears square.